NesterovAlexsey/Project3JavaBasicCourse/README.md

 progress/yet to be learned words.

 And, of course, your results will not disappear after closing the program, everything is saved.

+### ***1.2 Program Interface***

+1:VOCABULARY
+* View the English-German dictionary;
+* Add new word to Dictionary
+* Delete word from Dictionary
+* Translation of an English-German word
+* Back to Menu

+2:TRAINING
+* Word: Super
+* Enter your translation:

+3:REPORT

+Number of learned word: 1 / 7 |
+Number of word in progress: 3 / 7

+🟩🟩🟩🟩🟨🟨🟨⬛⬛⬛⬛⬛⬛⬛⬛

+4:EXIT